Application Instructions

 Q: How do I know if the ATPESC organizers received my application?

 A: After submitting your application on Easy Chair, you should receive an email confirming your submission has been received.
 Also, when you are logged into Easy Chair you should see your application listed with the option to edit it.
+You may edit it until the due date.

 If you have any questions, please contact ATPESC staff.